esjoman/merlin-feedback/README.md

 ```

 ## Overview
-merlin-feedback was primarily created for use on server-driven (not single page apps) to aid in quickly implementing the Merlin Feedback API.
+While merlin-feedback was primarily created for use on server-driven (not single page apps) to aid in quickly implementing the Merlin Feedback API, it can be used in both traditional server-driven apps as well as single-page apps.

+### For use in server-driven apps

 We first instantiate an instance of a feedback engine by calling `merlinFeedback.init(company, environment, instance, serpRegex)`.

 ```js
 var mf = merlinFeedback.init('blackbird', 'dev', 'whiskey', /search/);